nathalieArnoux/challenge-upfluence/README.md

 ### 4 - Responsive

-I ended up spending so much time on understanding the needed functions and researching everything that I forgot to consider a "mobile-first" approach and use TailwindCSS...
+I ended up spending so much time on understanding the needed functions and researching everything that I even forgot to consider a "mobile-first" approach.

 ## Things to add later